cloudmesh-project/yubikey/docs/source/install.rst

 https://upgrade.yubico.com/getapikey/
 This link provides you Client ID & Secret Key

 Plug in your yubikey to your machine, when asked for keyboard config.
-Skip & manually select Please go to that link, enter your email id & plug in your yubikey to your computer
+Skip & manually select the keyboard.
+Please go to that link, enter your email id & press the center of the key to generate OTP.

 Install Dependencies
 ==========